PaddlePaddle/PaddleDetection/docs/advanced_tutorials/customization/pphuman_mot_en.md

 # Customized multi-object tracking task

 When applying multi-object tracking algorithms in industrial applications, there will be inevitable demands for customized types of multi-object tracking or optimization of existing multi-object tracking models to improve the effectiveness of the models in specific scenarios.
-In this document, we present examples of how to choose a multi-object tracking solution based on the expected identified behavior, and how to use PaddleDetection for further release/2.5ment of multi-object tracking algorithms, including data preparation, model optimization ideas, and the release/2.5ment process of tracking category modification.
+In this document, we present examples of how to choose a multi-object tracking solution based on the expected identified behavior, and how to use PaddleDetection for further development of multi-object tracking algorithms, including data preparation, model optimization ideas, and the development process of tracking category modification.

 ## Data Preparation